 In our arguments, we reduce the study of resonances for QWs to that of eigenvalues for a finite rank matrices associated with the internal finite graph.
 After that, we apply the perturbation theory of matrices (\cite{Ka2,Ka}) in order to derive the asymptotic expansion of resonances and the corresponding eigenprojections.
 As a consequence, we can show an explicit asymptotic expansion of the scattering matrix, and this implies the resonant scattering at the resonant energies.

 This paper is organized as follows.
-In \S 2, we introduce the details of graphs and the definition of tunable QWs on graphs.
+In \S \ref{section_QWwithtail}, we introduce the details of graphs and the definition of tunable QWs on graphs.
 After that, we recall the basic properties of spectra of the time evolution operator.
 Since the time evolution operator of QWs is unitary, we see that its spectrum is included in $S^1$.
 Here we show that the essential spectrum of the time evolution operator coincides with $S^1$ and the eigenfunctions of eigenvalues have finite supports.
-In \S 3, we introduce the resonances rigorously, following the arguments of the complex translation method (\cite{HiMo1}).
-The equivalence of various definintions of resonances (Propositions \ref{S2_prop_exponentiallyincreasingsolution} and \ref{S3_prop_Eepev_resonance}) are proved here.
-The scattering matrix is introduced in \S 4.
+In \S \ref{section_resQW}, we introduce the resonances rigorously, following the arguments of the complex translation method (\cite{HiMo1}).
+The equivalence of various definintions of resonances (stated as Propositions \ref{S2_prop_exponentiallyincreasingsolution} and \ref{S3_prop_Eepev_resonance}) is proved here.
+The scattering matrix is introduced in \S \ref{section_scatteringmatrix}.
 In order to define the scattering matrix, we construct generalized eigenfunctions of the time evolution operator in $\ell^{\infty}$ sense.
 Here we adopt the construction of the stationary state given by \cite{HiSe} instead of the method of limiting absorption principle for the resolvent operator.